msanatan/msanatan.github.io/source/_posts/2017/fun-with-pygame.md

     clock.tick(60)
 ```

-## Getting the Winner
+## Getting The Winner

-Now that we're able to play and switch players, we should look at determining
-the winner or the other end result - a stalemate.
-Let's start with the win
-function.
-It's simple enough, a player wins if she has 3 in a row, 3 in a column
-or 3 diagonally.
-All you got to remember is that the board is a list of lists,
-first index is the row and the second index is the column of that row.
+Now that we're able to play and switch players, we should look at determining the winner or the other end result - a stalemate.
+Let's start with the win function.
+It's simple enough, a player wins if she has 3 in a row, 3 in a column or 3 diagonally.
+All you got to remember is that the board is a list of lists, first index is the row and the second index is the column of that row.

 ```python
 def winner(board, player):